Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 So, how do we do this?

-As simpletons, not in charge of a state-run agency such as the SHPO, how do we bring these amazing concepts to life?
+As simpletons, not in charge of a state-run agency such as the State Historical Preservation Office (SHPO), how do we bring these amazing concepts to life?

 How can our ideas evolve into physical roadside plaques and markers?
 By doing exactly what we've done here!
 We've taken years out of our time to compile what you're about to see.
-As such, it's our hope that anything we've compiled below is a chance for an addition to the State Marker System.
+As such, we hope that anything we've compiled below has a solid chance to be added to the State Marker System.

-We've determined that the SHPO stuck with the following categories for all 274 entries in the system:
+Basically, the SHPO stuck with the following categories for all 274 entries in the system:

 - Historic Buildings